open/close all folders

-- Last Name Basis: Nobody ever calls him "Nekki", it's always "Basara".
+- Last-Name Basis: Subverted in an odd way.
+Nobody ever calls him "Nekki", it's always "Basara". note

 - Mysterious Past: Even his closest friends know next to nothing about his childhood.
 All that is known is that he grew up someplace very windy and cold.
 And spent his days singing at a mountain trying to get it to move.